cgorozco/Songbird_Pallium_snRNA_sptRNA/README.md

 snRNAseq_analysis – Subdirectories for downstream analyses of the processed zebra finch pallium snRNA-seq dataset.
 Including LISI scoring, classifying excitatory neurons of song-sorround brain regions, LIANA-based cell–cell communication, ...

 snRNAseq_preprocessing - Processing of snRNA-seq data following CellBender (ambient RNA removal).
-Includes further processing for nuclear fraction, doublets, batch effects, merging, and integration.
+Includes further processing for nuclear fraction, doublets, batch effects, merging, integration, and hierarchical clustering of cell clusters.

 spatial_RNAseq - Analysis of spatial transcriptomic dataset for clustering, processing, and integrating with snRNAseq dataset

-trees - Hierarchical clustering of cell clusters

 paper figures - Script for making portions of the figures in paper using the zebra finch snRNAseq dataset